 The final script is the second milestone.
 Once this is signed off we can move on to the next stage.

-Avoid jargon and abbreviations unless you’re absolutely sure your audience will know what you’re on about.
-Read your script out aloud to appraise how it sounds when spoken.
+Avoid jargon and abbreviations unless you’re absolutely sure your audience will understand them.
+Read your script aloud to appraise how it sounds when spoken.
 Time yourself reading the script then add on 20% - this will give you a more realistic length for your animation, allowing for pauses and animations to play out.

 Don’t forget to add a call to action at the end!